 Letters of Love is a Lenten Meditation for Catholic families with differently-wired kids, currently available through the Catholic Mom Lenten Bundle.
-Weekly prompts feature Scripture, inspiration from the saints, and suggestions for prayer, sacrifice, and service.
+Weekly prompts feature Scripture, inspiration from the saints, and flexible suggestions for prayer, sacrifice, and service.
 Throughout the course of Lent, you’ll build a collection of letters to God and each other as a keepsake of your family’s spiritual growth.

 (This post contains affiliate links.
 Please see my disclosure policy for details)

 Our oldest child’s first and only year of school was a traumatic, emotional experience.
 It started with a late August meltdown over the wrong end-of-the-day sticker and cascaded downward from there.